Would you prefer another study location? Click here

 The Diploma of Visual Arts will give you the opportunity to refine your visual arts skills, knowledge and techniques.
 The course will also prepare you for further study in related qualifications to have your knowledge and skills formally recognised, adding to your current employability skills.

 During this course you will also be marketing, preparing, installing, and managing an art exhibition where you can display and sell the products you have created.

 You will often work independently during the course with mentoring and guidance from your teacher.
 You will be required to complete studio work and assessments in your own time.

-Through working on a number of community and arts industry projects, competitions and exhibitions you will learn:
+Through working on a number of community and arts industry projects and exhibitions you will learn:

-There is no formal placement for this course but students will work closely with local arts organisations throughout your course, gaining hands-on practical experience.
+There is no formal placement for this course but you will work closely with local arts organisations throughout your course, gaining hands-on practical experience.